datacontroller/datacontroller.io/src/markdown-pages/pricing.md

 ### Community Package

-You can try Data Controller today (and forever) for FREE, for up to 5 users, on ANY flavour of SAS - be that Viya, EBI, or [SASjs Server](https://server.sasjs.io).
+You can try Data Controller today (and forever) for FREE, for unlimited users, on ANY flavour of SAS - be that Viya, EBI, or [SASjs Server](https://server.sasjs.io).
+The only restriction is the number of rows you can view / edit, and the ability to perform file uploads.

 In terms of support, we'll do our best, however - we would prioritise paying customers / revenue-generating projects when it comes to closing tickets / investigating issues.

 Other reasons to consider a paid plan:

-* Permission to re-use the Data Management Macros (indefinitely)
 * Removal of 15 row limit on VIEW and EDIT screens
 * Excel / CSV Upload feature enabled
+* Support Data Controller and SASjs

 ### Team Package